Techniques 22 min read

 Selecting elements by structure, class, or relationship XPath or CSS selectors

-"Everything between these two siblings/headings" XPath sibling axes
+"Everything between these two siblings", where the items are elements CSS ~ plus :has(), or XPath sibling axes

-Pulling a pattern (price, email, ID) out of isolated text Regex
+Pulling a pattern (amount, email, ID) out of text you already isolated Regex, lazily quantified

-A quick one-off total on a page you're viewing querySelectorAll + regex in the console
+A quick one-off total on a page you are viewing $$ in the console, with a number parser that handles decimals

 Wrapping up